 I have completed the NarpsUK Pet Sitting and Dog Walking Business Training Course.
 NarpsUK is an association related to dog walking and pet care and this course was written especially for the Association by animal experts from across the country.
 I went on to complete the Dog Behaviour Diploma with the British College of Canine Studies’ which was very interesting and far more detailed than previous courses.
 On completion of that, I transferred onto the Practitioner Diploma which has qualified me as a Canine Behaviourist – an area of animal care which I’m particularly interested in.

-I’m now studying two courses: Holistic Health for Dogs Certificate, and Canine Health and Nutrition Diploma.
+I’ve just completed two further courses: Holistic Health for Dogs Certificate, and Canine Health and Nutrition Diploma.
+I’m very pleased to say I passed each with Distinction passes, so onto the next one!
 I just want to know everything – and I know enough to know there’s so much more that I don’t know!

 I’m a qualified Canine Behaviourist, Police checked, fully insured, Pet First Aid qualified, and offer Harrogate Borough Council approved and licensed Home Boarding accommodation – if you choose Booker Pet Care, we won’t let you down!!